cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 The source for the affinity depends on the origin of a request.
 If a request is sent from outside the cluster to the service, the request's source IP address is used for determining the endpoint affinity.
-If a request is sent from inside the cluster, then the source depends on whether the :ref:`host-services` feature is used to load balance ClusterIP services.
+If a request is sent from inside the cluster, then the source depends on whether the socket-LB feature is used to load balance ClusterIP services.
 If yes, then the client's network namespace cookie is used as the source.
-The latter was introduced in the 5.7 Linux kernel to implement the affinity at the socket layer at which :ref:`host-services` operate (a source IP is not available there, as the endpoint selection happens before a network packet has been built by the kernel).
-If :ref:`host-services` is not used (i.e. the loadbalancing is done at the pod network interface, on a per-packet basis), then the request's source IP address is used as the source.
+The latter was introduced in the 5.7 Linux kernel to implement the affinity at the socket layer at which the socket-LB operates (a source IP is not available there, as the endpoint selection happens before a network packet has been built by the kernel).
+If the socket-LB is not used (i.e. the loadbalancing is done at the pod network interface, on a per-packet basis), then the request's source IP address is used as the source.